Fleas in Texas

 - Keep your yard trimmed and adequately landscaped.
 Long grass is a playground for fleas, so mow the grass frequently.

-What do I do if I get a flea infestation?
+What do I do if I get fleas in Texas?

 Fleas multiply and spread aggressively, so bathing the dog alone won’t end your flea problem if your home is infested.
 The fleas will just attach themselves back to the host, your pet.
 And that pet will continue to transport those fleas back into your home.